sjbennett123/polarlarp/content/past_writeups/202210/the_lumber_job/_index.md

 Hook: Balor Ironleaf, captain of the former guard in Stonewood gathers a small band of lower to mid seasoned adventures.
 Number_of_Cast_Members: 7
 Roles: Bloody Fist Scout x3, Bloody Fist Grunt x3, Balor Ironleaf
+Props:
-Props: Anything to represent a a Lumber Mill or Woodworking, tools, axes, saws Tags and Treasure: Gems, Evaluate Items, Coins, New Stonewood Town Sign
+ - Anything to represent a Lumber Mill or Woodworking
+ - tools
+ - axes
+ - saws
+Treasure:
+  - Gems
+  - Evaluate Items
+  - Coins
+  - New Stonewood Town Sign
 running_notes: The Bloody Fist will defend this place very fiercely.
 scenes:
   -